vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/frontmatter/portfolio.md

 - Type: `string`
 - Default: `bgImage`

-Darkmode background image of the portfolio, relative path is not supported.
+Dark mode background image of the portfolio, relative path is not supported.

 ## bgImageStyle